trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     * **Default value:** ``Node CPUs * 2``

     Sets the number of threads used by workers to process splits.
-Increasing this number can improve throughput if worker CPU utilization is low and all the threads are in use, but will cause increased heap space usage.
+Increasing this number can improve throughput, if worker CPU utilization is low and all the threads are in use, but it causes increased heap space usage.
 Setting the value too high may cause a drop in performance due to a context switching.
 The number of active threads is available via the ``RunningSplits`` property of the
     ``io.prestosql.execution.executor:name=TaskExecutor.RunningSplits`` JXM object.